Chocolate Pie Crust

 Recipe by PJ Hamel

-When you want your favorite nut or cream pie filling to rest in a chocolate crust, nix the chocolate graham crackers and try this cocoa-enhanced pastry crust.
-With all the attributes of a classic flaky crust, it adds deep-dark chocolate flavor to every bite.
+When you want your favorite nut or cream pie filling to rest in a chocolate pie crust, nix the chocolate graham crackers and try this cocoa-enhanced pastry crust.
+With all the attributes of a classic flaky crust, this chocolate pie dough adds deep-dark chocolatey flavor to every bite.
 Our thanks to Erin McDowell, whose flavored pie dough blog post inspired this recipe.

 Prep